-The Open Shortest Path First Protocol (OSPF) for IPv6, defined in RFC 2740, is an Interior Gateway Protocol used to distribute IPv6 routing information within a single Autonomous System (AS).
+The Open Shortest Path First Protocol (OSPF) for IPv6, defined in RFC 2740 and RFC 5340, is an Interior Gateway Protocol used to distribute IPv6 routing information within a single Autonomous System (AS).

-The IPv4 terms subnet and network are replaced in IPv6 by link.
+In IPv6 the term link replaces the IPv4 terms subnet and network.
 An IPv6 link is a communication medium between nodes at the link layer.
 You can assign multiple IP subnets (prefixes) to a link.
 Two IPv6 nodes with common or different prefixes can communicate over a single link.